ShengyuHu/EE629/Project/README.md

 departments and aisles.
 Additional characteristics also include the time of day of purchase and if the product has been reordered by customer before.
 There are no missing values or outliers.

+## Exploratory Data Analysis

+* Customer Clustering

+Then users are clustered through PCA and K-means clustering.
+I used the elbow method and the dendrogram to figure out an optimal number of clusters.
+It turns out to be anywhere between 3 and 5.
+Final decision was made on 5 clusters.
+From now on, customer behaviors can also be analyzed on different clusters.

+* Order distribution by User (Appendix B)

+The maximum number of orders per user ID is 99.
+This is an exponential distribution, intuitively this make sense.
+The average number of orders is 17 per user and 50% of the customer order less than 10 times.
+Assuming everything is equal, the customer purchasing behavior is sub- optimal if measured by number of repeated purchases.
+Perhaps marketing can boost their promotional efforts towards a subset of customers who order less than 16 times but more than 9 times, in a hope to close the gap.

+* Order distribution by Department (Appendix C)

 ## Recommender

 ### A. Product Bundle